webdesignbytom/python-backend/README.md

     - [Data notes](#data-notes)
     - [Extensions (VSCode)](#extensions-vscode)

+## Overview

+On windows use CMD to execute commands.

+Python is a great language for AI and machine learning.

 ## Install

 1. Create file to store python and download and install `mkdir pyver`